brandon-feder/old-website/_posts/2022-4-19-grandpa-2022-birthday.md

 You can get the full render from my Google Drive [here](https://drive.google.com/drive/folders/1eL0HmrvK0zet2toaUuTkjs0Bk9ki8IOV?usp=sharing){:target="_blank"}.

 <div class=" alert alert-danger">Do not open the normal and definitely not the huge photo unless you know what you are doing.
-It will likely crash your computer.</div>
+It will likely crash your computer.
+If you don't know if you know what you are doing, then you don't know what you are doing.</div>

+If you understand the math behind the Mandelbrot and Budhabrot set's, you can construct quite a nice allusion between the divergent points and this song:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/sdAOoB5ML0Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>